 Over the years, it has become increasingly apparent that preservation of Princeton’s open space and biodiversity requires a combination of legal protection and habitat restoration.
 Many factors, including invasions of exotic species, fragmentation of natural areas, past plowing and removal of key predators, have created ecological imbalances that nature itself cannot mend.

-In 2006, FOPOS hired Steve Hiltner as a part-time natural resources manager to work on preserving and enhancing native plant diversity, restoring habitats, and community outreach.
-Working with community volunteers, Steve undertook many projects at Mountain Lakes Nature Preserve such as the native-plant rain garden near the house and wildlife habitat restoration areas near the streams.
+In 2006, FOPOS hired Steve Hiltner as a Natural Resource Manager to work on preserving and enhancing native plant diversity, restoring habitats, and community outreach.
+Working with volunteers, Steve undertook many projects at Mountain Lakes Nature Preserve such as the native-plant rain garden near the house and wildlife habitat restoration areas near the streams.
 He also initiated projects at other parks and schools.
 Steve was succeeded by AeLin Compton, who built on work he started to create a detailed and visionary management plan for Mountain Lakes Preserve and neighboring Mountain Lakes North and John Witherspoon Woods.
 The plan includes many maps of soils, plant communities and other data, as well as goals for each sub-management area.
 AeLin was succeeded by Adam Schellhammer, who continued to work on, and add to our management plan.
 Today, the stewardship effort is led by Natural Resources Manager, Jeff Geist.
 Jeff has a degree in Ecology, Evolution, and Natural Resources.
 He has previously worked for the NJ Department of Agriculture, practicing invasive species management.